Challenging a DWI Traffic Stop

 While you may have made an unfortunate mistake by drinking and driving in violation of North Carolina’s DWI (driving while impaired) law, an arrest isn’t the end of your case.
 You can’t be convicted of drunk driving until proven guilty in court, and there are multiple opportunities along the way to defend your rights and freedoms.
 One option is challenging a DWI traffic stop.
 If the police don’t strictly comply with the law during this type of encounter, you could have a strong defense against drunk driving charges.

 There are many complex issues involved with DWI stops, so it’s important to retain solid legal representation to fight for your rights.
-At Randall & Stump, PLLC, our Charlotte DWI lawyers have extensive knowledge of the laws that apply to your case, and we’re adept at strategies for defending drunk driving charges.
+At Randall & Stump, Criminal Defense Attorneys, our Charlotte DWI lawyers have extensive knowledge of the laws that apply to your case, and we’re adept at strategies for defending drunk driving charges.
 To schedule a free and confidential consultation of your case, contact us today at (980) 237-4579.

 Legal Basis for Police to Pull You Over